top of page

 Bury, That which is Dead.

-Now I would like to charge into the grit of this article.
-How does this relate to us?
-How does it relate to our sin?
-Well, as the Lord has put simply in the Bible, Romans 6:23, “The wages of sin is death…”.
-There is a point eventually each of us must come to, a realization, that there is death around them.
-There is sin prevalent in different areas of life, and the size of that sin does not matter.
-Some may see it and recognize the sin for what it is; others of us will not understand it until we can smell it.
-In all of us, however, it is there, and it is decaying.
 Jesus Christ defeated Death, Hell, and the Grave.
-He brought them into the submission of his will.
-He created what is a means for a “dumping ground” for our sins.
-Of flesh has the human characteristic of wanting to cling to that sin, that death.
-It refuses to let go, to let us be sanitary and clean, and if we do, it compels us with the desire to visit the graveyard.
-To revel in memories and the times at which our soul seemed to have a “fondness” for that sin.
-If we are not careful, we will find ourselves buried next to the sin that was a sickness.
-If we are not careful, we will see that the stench of decay has brought moral atrocities to our very doorstep.
-Ultimately, our flesh understands it is not long-lived in this world.
+He brought them into submission to His will and created a means for a “dumping ground” for our sins.
+Our flesh has the human characteristic of wanting to cling to that sin, that death.
+It refuses to let go, to allow us to be clean and free; and even when we do, it tempts us to revisit the graveyard—to revel in memories of times when our souls seemed to have a “fondness” for that sin.
+If we are not careful, we will find ourselves buried next to the sin that sickened us.
+If we are not careful, the stench of decay will bring moral corruption to our very doorstep.
+Ultimately, our flesh knows it is not long-lived in this world.

 Gaven F, a grateful believer in Jesus Christ, striving for moral and sexual purity.